wrt2dc/trellis/README.md

   * [trellis-namespaces](https://github.com/trellis-ldp/trellis-namespaces): A namespace service using JSON files for persistence
   * [trellis-rosid-file](https://github.com/trellis-ldp/trellis-rosid-file): An implementation that uses a (distributed) filesystem for persisting resources, based on [RDF-Patch](https://afs.github.io/rdf-patch/) and an asynchronous Kafka event bus
   * [trellis-webac](https://github.com/trellis-ldp/trellis-webac): An authorization layer

-### Deployable applications

- * [Web Application](https://github.com/trellis-ldp/trellis-app): A self-contained application that provides the main HTTP api for Trellis
- * [Asynchronous data processor](https://github.com/trellis-ldp/trellis-rosid-file-streaming): A data processing application that can be deployed in stand-alone mode or in a compute cluster, such as Spark, Flink or Apex.

 ## Main dependencies